andreea-lucau/Notes/web_operations.md

   * tell the system how to assemble pages
   * identifiy errors
   * tell if what to watch for - pages, users, servers

+### Building an SLA

+User-facing SLA has several components:

+* task being tested
+* metric being calculated - if you can't control it, it should not be in the SLA
+* calculation - the recommended way is to use percentiles
+* valid times - this leave room for maintenance
+* test conditions
+* time span

+One method of measuring SLA is *Application Performance Index* or *Apdex* - it measures how often the applications performance and availability are acceptable.
+It has three ratings:

+* satistified
+* tolerating
+* frustrated

+For each transaction/loaded page, give the rating and them compute the score:

+score = (satisfied + tolerating / 2) / all

+### Web Analytics

+It is about tracking the things that drive success and identify what makes those things increase.

+Other aspects are analytics are:

+* web interaction analytics - focuses on usability and good interaction
+* voice of the customer - solicit feedback from visitors